I listen every Monday morning

 SINGER ERNIE ANDREWS.
 IT IS THE OLD SONG "I'LL BE HOME FOR CHRISTMAS".

-THE NAME OF THE ALBUM IS CALLED "CHRISTMAS IN HOLLYWOOD", IT
+THE NAME OF THE ALBUM IS CALLED "CHRISTMAS IN HOLLYWOOD", IT IS DONE

 WITH A SMALL GROUP CONSISTING OF SAX, GUITAR, DRUMS, AND A HAMMOND B-3,